-The neurons lie end to end, but never actually touch each other.
 The juncture between the axon terminals of one neuron and the dendrites of another is known as a synapse.
 Neurotransmitters are chemicals released by axon terminals which help in carrying signals across synapses.
 Examples are noradrenaline and epinephrine.

 Our body has a huge number of neurons.
 How many, you ask?
 Well, the human brain alone boasts around 86 billion neurons.
 That’s a very big number!
 These neurons are a part of our nervous system, which plays a very important role in our lives.
 It receives signals, processes them, and then decides and executes the appropriate outcome.
 As any system does, the nervous system has its own functional unit – a neuron.
 These neurons run throughout our body, intercepting signals and passing them to the brain or spinal cord.
 These neurons send information in a special manner, through synapses!